 Ancient sandarac forests, pine-covered mountainsides, wader-rich seasonal wetlands, and hotspots of floral endemism are found in an ecoregion that not only supports over 50 million people, but also charismatic fauna such as the endangered Barbary macaque, aoudad, caracal, common genet, Eurasian otter, and golden jackal.

-The Mediterranean Woodlands and Forests ecoregion covers the coastal plains, lowlands, and mid-elevations of northern Morocco, Algeria and Tunisia plus an isolated portion on the Cyrenaic Peninsular of Libya (Jabel al Akdar).
-Two Spanish sovereign areas, Ceueta and Melilla, are also included.
-The geology is complex and diverse with a large variety of sedimentary rocks.
+The Mediterranean Woodlands and Forests ecoregion covers the coastal plains, lowlands, and mid-elevations of northern Morocco, Algeria, and Tunisia, plus an isolated portion on the Cyrenaic Peninsular of Libya (Jabel al Akdar).
+Two Spanish sovereign areas, Ceuta and Melilla, are also included.
+The geology is complex and diverse, with a large variety of sedimentary rocks.
 Summers are very hot and dry; winters are relatively mild and humid.
-Monthly average temperatures are 7–25°C and annual rainfall 500–650 mm.
+Monthly average temperatures are 7–25°C, and annual rainfall is 500–650 mm.
 Temperatures in Moroccan Atlantic coastal areas are moderated by cold offshore currents in the Atlantic.

-Many small mammals are found in this ecoregion, including endemic gerbils, the North African sendi, North African hedgehog, and several bat species.
-Larger mammals such as the endangered barbary macaque, wild boar, aoudad, caracal, common genet, Eurasian otter and golden jackal are also found.
+Many small mammals are found in this ecoregion, including endemic gerbils, the North African hedgehog, and several bat species.
+Larger mammals such as the endangered barbary macaque, wild boar, aoudad, caracal, common genet, Eurasian otter, and golden jackal are also found.
 The ecoregion holds a series of seasonal wetland sites that are crucial for birds.
 One such example is the Sebkha d’Oran in Algeria, which is a huge depression that floods an area of 5,000 km2 and dries saline.